What Are the Three Angels’ Messages in Revelation 14?

 However, when the Bible talks about saints, it’s really just referring to those who follow God—those who have been set apart because they live by His ways of selflessness, peacefulness, compassion, etc.4

-1. They have patience
+1. They have patient endurance

 2. They keep the commandments of God

-3. They have the faith of Jesus
+3. They have faith in Jesus

-The word patience in this passage is better translated as “endurance” or “steadfastness.”
 These people choose to hold onto God in the face of pressure to turn away from Him.

 They choose to be faithful to God’s commandments because they have faith in Jesus (Galatians 2:20).
 And it’s only by having that faith in Him that we’re able to obey His law and represent His character (Romans 3:20).